jlevy/og-equity-compensation/README.md

   Further discussion can be found
   [on Quora](https://www.quora.com/How-do-employees-in-startups-sell-stock-in-the-secondary-markets).

-### Dangers evaluating equity compensation

-Some of these items have already been discussed, but they’re important enough to consider all together when trying to assign value to your equity:

-- ❗ When it comes to equity compensation, details matter!
-  You need to understand the type of stock grant or stock option in detail, as well as what it means for your taxes, to know what your equity is worth.
-- ❗ Because details are so important, [professional advice](#seeking-professional-advice) from a tax advisor or lawyer familiar with equity compensation (or both) is often a good idea.
-  Avoid doing everything yourself, but also avoid blindly trusting advisors without having them explain the details to you in a way you understand.
-- ❗ In some cases, high taxes may prevent you from exercising your options, and if you can’t sell the stock, you could effectively be forced to walk away.
-- ❗ Once you get an offer, you need to understand the value of the equity component.
-  You need quite a bit of information to figure this out, and should just ask.
-  If the company trusts you enough to be making an offer, and still doesn’t want to answer questions about that offer, consider it **a warning sign**.
-The section that follows lists the questions a company should reasonably be expected to answer about offers they make.

 ### Stock option scenarios

 The key decisions around stock options are when to exercise and when to sell, if you can.